 2. Peel and dice the ginger (using a spoon to peel ginger is the best and easiest way)

 3. Combine all ingredients in a crockpot and cook for two hours on high

 4. Puree with an immersion blender or put into regular blender (be careful, take the removable part of the blender’s lid off, and cover loosely with a thick clean kitchen towel before blending..this will allow the steam to escape and prevent splattering/burns to yourself and your entire kitchen!).
 Serve with a dollop of yogurt and top with toasted pumpkin seeds and finely chopped herbs, if desired.
 Enjoy!

 This staple food recipe is great for entertaining your family and guests on Thanksgiving or related holidays.
 Plus, this recipe uses rice, which is Indonesia’s staple food, dating as far back as early as 2300 B.C.!

-1. 3 ounces smoked turkey sausage or vegetarian sausage
+1. 8 ounces smoked turkey sausage or vegetarian sausage, crumbled

-1. Add sausage to a frying pan and cook for 2-3 minutes until browned.
-Transfer the sausage from the pan.
+1. Add crumbled sausage to the a medium sized (2-3 quart capacity) sauce pan (add a little bit of oil if you’re using vegetarian sausage) and cook for 2-3 minutes until browned.
+Transfer the sausage from the pan, set it aside.

-2. Add onion to the pan and cook for 3 minutes
+2. Add onion to the pan and cook for 3 minutes, until softened

 The Indonesian Jamu stood the test of time because it is an effective tradition.
 This is why we based our skincare line JUARA on the Jamu’s principles backed by science.
 JUARA products are made with turmeric, ginger and other proprietary herbal and spice blends to help you achieve a healthy and glowing skin, but it’s great to remember not only can ginger and turmeric nourish your skin, it can also nourish our tummies and add to our enjoyment this coming Thanksgiving!